Gun control and firearms possession in Germany | DW | 20.02.2020

 According to the Weapons Act, you need a weapons possession card (Waffenbesitzkarte) to own or buy a firearm and a weapons license (Waffenschein) to use or carry a loaded firearm.
 This means collectors, for instance, only need the first, whereas hunters must have both.

 If you only have the weapons possession card, you can only "transport" a firearm, rather than carry it.
 That means it must be unloaded and inside a locked case when you take it out in public.
-But German law has no provision stipulating whether a gun must be concealed or not.
+But for those with a gun license, German law has no provision stipulating whether a gun must be concealed or loaded in public or not.

 There is also a minor firearms certificate, (Kleiner Waffenschein) which is easier to obtain, and which you need to carry lower-powered weapons, such as air guns, starting pistols, flare guns, or anything that can only shoot blanks or irritants.